pop-team/pop-java/docs/tfc/advanced_example.rst

 .. note:: POP-Java does not handle the real identification of a user.
 It's the job of the one creating an application to provide this ability.

-To access the statistics of a POP object we use the APIs provided by ``POPAccounting``.
-This class let us do principally 3 things:
+To access the statistics of a POP object, we use the API provided by the class ``POPAccounting``, which can do 3 main things:
-	- See if an object has tracking enabled
+	- Check if an object has tracking enabled
 	- Retrieve the users which used the object
-	- Ask the stats for a given user
+	- Ask the statistics of a given user
-	- Ask the stats about the current connection
+	- Ask the statistics of a current connection

 Own statistics
 ~~~~~~~~~~~~~~

-Access your own statistics can be useful if you want to check how much you used another person shared object before closing a connection, usage is stacked and not connection independent.
-This means that if you connect two time to an object the the second time you request your statistics it will also contains the ones from the first connection.
+Accessing your own statistics can be useful to check how much you used another person's' shared object before closing a connection.
+The usage is stacked and connection independent, meaning that the statistics cumulate and are not reset between two connections to an object.

 .. code-block:: java

 	POPTracking own = POPAccounting.getMyInformation(a);

-``POPTracking`` contains the information the owner of the object will be able to see about yourself to identify you and your usage of the methods in the object.
+``POPTracking`` contains information that the owner of the object can see about you, in order to identify you and see your usage of the methods in the object.

 Object statistics
 ~~~~~~~~~~~~~~~~~

-If you are the owner of an object you are interested in knowing who used your object, for doing so you first need to request a user list to the object and successively ask detailed information on each of the user.
+As the owner of an object, you may be interested in knowing who used your object.
+To do that, you first need to request a list of users of the object.
+Then you can successively ask detailed information about each user.

 .. code-block:: java